uc-cdis/fence/docs/google_architecture.md

 ---

 The project service account, `Service Account A`, has been registered for access to a fence `Project` which has data in `Bucket Y`.
+The service account is given access by placing it *directly in the Google Bucket Access Group*.

-Thus, by using `Service Account A`, any user in the project (`UserA`, `UserB`, and `UserC`) can access data in `Bucket Y` (in a Compute Engine Virtual Machine for example).
+Now, by using `Service Account A`, any user in the project (`UserA`, `UserB`, and `UserC`) can access data in `Bucket Y` (in a Compute Engine Virtual Machine for example).

-The user must request fence `Projects` that the service account should have access to. *Everyone* on the Google Project **must** have access to those fence Projects or registration will be invalid.
+The user must request fence `Projects` that the service account should have access to. *Everyone* on the Google Project **must** have access to those fence `Projects` or registration will be invalid.
 This ensures that everyone on the project actually has access to the data the service account is allowed to access.

 ---